Explainer

 grain-oriented electrical steel – a key power-transformer material, one of few EU sources

-Stalprodukt in 2026: a niche producer of grain-oriented electrical steel and zinc smelter, an mWIG40 issuer from Bochnia with the smallest management board in Polish industrials
+Stalprodukt in 2026: a niche producer of grain-oriented electrical steel and a zinc smelter, an mWIG40 issuer from Bochnia with the smallest management board among Polish industrials

-Stalprodukt S.A. - headquartered at ul.
-Wygoda 69 in Bochnia (postcode 32-700), registered in the KRS under number 0000055209 - is a Polish specialty-steel producer.
-The specialty is niche but strategically important: grain-oriented electrical steel (GOES) - thin sheets used in power-transformer manufacturing, large-power generators, and magnets.
-This is a material whose producers in the European Union can be counted on the fingers of one hand - Stalprodukt is one of them, placing Poland on the map of European suppliers of a key material for power engineering.
+Stalprodukt S.A. – headquartered at ul.
+Wygoda 69 in Bochnia (postcode 32-700) and registered in the KRS under number 0000055209 – is a Polish specialty-steel producer.
+Its specialty is niche but strategically important: grain-oriented electrical steel (GOES) – thin sheets used in the manufacture of power transformers, high-output generators and magnets.
+It is a material whose EU producers can be counted on the fingers of one hand – Stalprodukt is one of them, putting Poland on the map of European suppliers of a key material for power engineering.

-The company has operated in its current legal form (joint-stock company under KRS 0000055209) since 25 October 2001, listed on the Warsaw exchange since October 1997 - among the longest-listed Polish steel sector tickers.
-Business roots go back to 1992, when Bochnia became one of the centres of the Polish steel sector after the privatisation of state-owned mills.
+The company has operated in its current legal form (a joint-stock company under KRS 0000055209) since 25 October 2001 and has been listed on the Warsaw exchange since October 1997 – making it one of the longest-listed Polish steel-sector names.
+The business's roots go back to 1992, when Bochnia became one of the centres of the Polish steel sector after the privatisation of state-owned mills.

-Corporate signature: Stalprodukt's management board has just two members (CEO plus management-board member) - one of the smallest boards in the Polish mWIG40.
-A construction typical of a family-owned production company, where strategic decisions are taken in a narrow founder circle.
-Supervisory board: five members.
+Its corporate signature: Stalprodukt's management board has just two members (a CEO plus one board member) – one of the smallest boards in the Polish mWIG40.
+It is a structure typical of a family-owned manufacturer, where strategic decisions are taken within a narrow founding circle.
+The supervisory board has five members.

 Stalprodukt